dehydrated-io/dehydrated/README.md

 This script also supports the new `dns-01`-type verification.
 Be aware that at the moment this is not available on the production servers from letsencrypt.
 Please read `https://community.letsencrypt.org/t/dns-challenge-is-in-staging/8322` for the current state of `dns-01` support.

 You need a hook script that deploys the challenge to your DNS server!

-## Import

-If you want to import existing keys from the official letsencrypt client have a look at [Import from official letsencrypt client](https://github.com/lukas2511/letsencrypt.sh/wiki/Import-from-official-letsencrypt-client).